-5. For each of the following appliances, decide what is the input energy and identify the output energy?
+- 4. Which sense organ do you use to detect light? - 5.
+For each of the following appliances, decide what is the input energy and identify the output energy?

-Appliance Input Energy Output Energy radio chemical or electrical sound hair dryer electrical heat and moving energy car moving chemical from petrol moving energy and heat riding a bicycle chemical from food moving energy and heat playing drums chemical and moving sound lights in your home electrical light and heat plants growing light and heat / solar chemical
+Appliance Input Energy Output Energy

+radio

+hair dryer

+car moving

+riding a bicycle

+playing drums

+lights in your home

+plants growing

-- 6. What does "energy is transferred" mean?
-Energy is changed from one form to another - 7.
-List three substances that contain stored energy that we can use.
+6. What does "energy is transferred" mean?

+7. List three substances that contain stored energy that we can use.